The Project Team

 - Prof Frances Lennard, Senior Lecturer in Textile Conservation, University of Glasgow, UK.
 Principal Investigator. [more]

-- Dr Mark Nesbitt, Research Leader, Economic Botany, Royal Botanic Gardens Kew, UK.
+- Prof Mark Nesbitt, Research Leader, Economic Botany, Royal Botanic Gardens Kew, UK.
 Co-Investigator. [more]

 - Prof Adrienne Kaeppler, Curator (Oceania), National Museum of Natural History, Smithsonian Institution, USA.
 Co-Investigator.

 - Dr Margaret Smith, University of Glasgow, UK.
 Research Associate: Scientific. [more]

 - Dr Andy Mills, University of Glasgow, UK.
 Research Associate: Historical. [more]

 - Ms Misa Tamura, University of Glasgow, UK.
 Research Conservator. [more]